kaixindelele/RHER/README.md

 1. Don’t overambitious, agent need pay more attention to the goal which can be changed by itself.
 2. One step at a time, gradually reach the distant goal.
 3. Standing on the shoulders of giants, we can avoid many detours, just like scientific research.

-If this paper is accepted, I will release the code for the pytorch version immediately~

 ## Training process for stack.